-The Data Protection Officer (DPO) has an important role in the legal framework created by the General Data Protection Regulation (GDPR).
+The Data Protection Officer (DPO) is an important part of the legal framework created by the General Data Protection Regulation (GDPR).

 Articles 37 to 39 GDPR lay down the rules applicable to the designation, position and tasks of the DPO.

 Furthermore, the former Article 29 Working Party adopted guidelines on DPOs on 5 April 2017, which have been endorsed by the European Data Protection Board (EDPB).
-These guidelines contain recommendations for controllers, processors and DPOs to which the National Data Protection Commission (in French “Commission nationale pour la protection des données” or “CNPD”) adheres.
+These guidelines contain recommendations for controllers, processors and DPOs to which the CNPD adheres.

 1. In which cases is it mandatory to appoint a DPO?